Some people get restless legs all day, others just in the evenings, and for some they prevent sleep.

-I’ve heard of all sorts of solutions, including putting corks in the bed near your feet (also said to help foot cramps at night).
+I’ve heard of all sorts of solutions, including putting corks in the bed near your feet – which, they say, also helps foot cramps at night!

 In Chinese medicine I’ve come across several syndromes that include twitchy legs in their picture and which, if correctly diagnosed and treated, often benefit from acupuncture.